 Creator, “The World News Polka”

 Overnight news generally doesn’t get thought of as “late night TV,” except by insomniacs who found it a comfort over the decades, going back to the Linda Ellerbee-Lloyd Dobins era on NBC News Overnight.
-Channeling the spirit of that show, ABC’s World News Now signed on in 1991, and its first showrunner, David Bohrmann, infused it with an irreverent spirit, including goofy graphics and bizarre forecasts (“Austin, Minn. — Spammy”).
+Channeling the spirit of that show, ABC’s World News Now signed on in 1991, and its creator, David Bohrman, infused it with an irreverent spirit, including goofy graphics and bizarre forecasts (“Austin, Minn. — Spammy”).
 Anchors were encouraged to banter and chill, a harbinger of the looser news style that would go mainstream in the years to come.
 And then there was that polka, courtesy of NYC accordion master Barry Mitchell, who composed that immortal lyric, “It’s late at night, you’re wide awake and you’re not wearing pants/So grab your World News Now mug and everybody dance!”
 It still airs every Friday morning at the end of the broadcast.
 More than 100 versions have been laid down by Barry and friends (including, of course, Weird Al).
 Here's the very first.

 Host, The Amber Ruffin Show